 This is a guest blog, written by Kayleigh Frost from Health Assured - the UK and Ireland's most trusted independent health and wellbeing provider, making a positive difference to over 15 million lives.

+An estimated 3.8% of the population are affected, including 5.0% among adults and 5.7% among adults older than 60 years.
 Depression affects almost one in every five adults, at least once in their lifetime, according to the ONS.

 As you might know, protecting the health, safety, and welfare of your staff is a legal duty.
 And this also includes their physical and mental wellbeing.